DeadUser/DeadUser.github.io/readme.md

 # Tube calculator

-Calculator that calculates the optimal distribution of pipe segments. https://edomozh.github.io/project/tube
+Calculator for optimal distribution of pipe segments. https://edomozh.github.io/project/tube

 # Timer

 App for tracking work hours.
-Implemented with chatGPT.
-And my fixes that I tired to explain to chat. https://edomozh.github.io/timer
+Implemented with chatGPT and my fixes that I tired to explain to chat. https://edomozh.github.io/timer

 # Others